Community Redevelopment Agency

 The RFAP is designed to lower the cost for new single family infill lots by providing the payments of the Impact Fees associated with new home construction.
 Impact fees can account for a large portion of new home construction costs and by paying down those costs, homes can become more affordable as a result.
 New homes are required to be owner-occupied upon completion with a final Certificate of Occupancy (CO) by the Apopka Building Division.
 Covers the basic impact fees for: Transportation, Orange County School, Recreation, Fire, Police, Potable Water and Sewer.
 Up to $20,451 +/-.
 No match

-Works in conjunction with approved contractors to support exterior renovation of existing single-family homes (owner or renter occupied).
-Covers supplies such as: paint, paint brushes, rollers/handle, caulk, tarpons, painters tape, house lights, rain gutters, house numbers, plants/mulch, energy efficient replacement windows, and doors, etc. Up to $1,000.
+Works in conjunction owners and volunteer groups to support exterior renovation of existing single-family homes (owner occupied).
+Covers supplies such as: paint, paint brushes, rollers or handles, caulk, tarpons, painters tape, house lights, rain gutters, house numbers, plants or mulch, energy efficient replacement windows, and doors, etc. Up to $1,000.
 No match

 The CRA Assistance Programs are only available in the CRA Redevelopment District, and in accordance with the CRA Redevelopment Plan 2017 update and Florida Statutes.